Gather – Research – Analyze – Secure – Prevent

 Critical Misalignment of Cyber Incidents

 The cybersecurity industry suffers from a dangerous misalignment: cyber incidents are treated like IT problems rather than security challenges resembling guerrilla warfare.
-Traditional training methods rely on isolated, puzzle-like exercises, leaving frontline defenders ill-prepared for real-life incidents that are complex, multi-layered, and hostile.
+Traditional training methods rely on isolated, puzzle-like exercises, leaving front-line defenders ill-prepared for real-life incidents that are complex, multi-layered, and hostile.
 This leads to:

 • Cyber Combat Fitness Gaps